KxSystems/docs-v1/docs/ref/joins.md

 3 7 30 C
 q)s,t                            / tables do not conform for ,
 'mismatch
-q)s uj t                         / unkeyed, so second table is inserted a b c  d
+q)s uj t                         / simple, so second table is inserted a b c  d
 --------
 1 2 5